-A Board Member of Playwrights Platform, Sorenson is also a member of the Cohort Club at Merrimack Repertory Theater.
+The interim Vice President of Playwrights' Platform, now in its 50th year supporting Boston-area playwrights and actors, Sorenson is also a member of the Cohort Club at Merrimack Repertory Theater.
 You can read some of her work at www.facebook.com/merrimackvalleyplaywrights/.

 From 2013 to 2019, Sorenson was the leader of Merrimack Valley Playwrights - a development group for playwrights and actors.
 Although the group no longer meets regularly, she continues to support local playwrights, theaters, and actors and posts regularly on the MVP Facebook page.

 Under Sorenson, MVP members read dozens of long and short stage plays and screenplays at monthly meetings – many of which went on to full productions at theaters around the country.
 MVP also produced staged readings of members' full-length plays at The Hearing Room and The Worthen Café in Lowell, in addition to short play readings as part of our Pop-Up Plays series.
 In 2017, MVP participated in the inaugural Lowell Creaticity Festival.
 Finally, in the spring of 2019, MVP members wrote, directed, and acted in Sorenson's short film, Sole Obsession.
 Go to mvplaywrights.wixsite.com/mvplaywrights for more information about MVP.